 By the beginning of the 18th century Whitehaven was also importing large quantities of tobacco from Virginia and Maryland in exchange for manufactured goods.
 Other imports at this time from the West Indies included sugar, spirits and very occasionally slaves; A dark history that can be explored in The Rum Story on Lowther Street.

 As trading boomed a second quay was built, The Bulwark Quay.
 This quay was first built to the south end of the harbour but then demolished and rebuilt in its present position in 1711.

 As trading boomed so did the towns industry and by the 1730s Whitehaven had the deepest coal mines in the world, some even running beneath the sea.
 As well as over 1,000 ships documented as being built in the port, ranging between 150 & 3000 tons.

-The West Pier Lighthouse was built in 1832 at a cost of £150,000, a fraction of the cost today.
-Almost unbelievably the Harbour Commissioners at the time were reluctant to build it.
-Only the shipmaster’s constant demands finally changed their minds.
-Both piers took 25 years to build.
+The West Pier Lighthouse, West Pier and North Pier surrounding the outer harbour started to be built in 1832 with the West Pier Lighthouse costing up to £150,000, a fraction of the cost today.
+However, almost unbelievably the Harbour Commissioners at the time were reluctant to build it.
+Only the shipmaster’s constant demands finally changed their minds, both piers took 25 years to build.

-- By 1860 over 400 wagons per day were using the Sugar Tongue to load and off load produce.
+By 1860 over 400 wagons per day were using the Sugar Tongue to load and off load produce.

-- Access was greatly improved to the port by the installation of a £8.5 million Sea lock in 1998.
+Access was greatly improved to the port by the installation of a £8.5 million Sea lock in 1998.
 One of the Sea lock’s main purpose is to protect the town of Whitehaven from tidal flooding, this having been a common occurrence prior to the installation.